 If you want more than a ride, if you’re seeking “an aquatic adventure,” then C Ponies Beach Horses may be the spot.
 C Ponies uses a breed of horse called a Drum Horse (related to the Gypsy horse) because it was originally bred to carry kettle drums during processions.
 Horses that can do that are clearly not easily spooked.
 This “bucket list” experience involves riding the horse straight out into the Gulf on a sandbar nearly a mile with the Skyway bridge in the background.
 Of course, it has a bucket list price tag too: $130-$150 per person plus tax and tip.
 Details.

 Bradenton on the Gulf Coast

 Another spot specializing in immersing in the water with your horse, Beachhorses.com has trademarked the term horsesurfing to describe what they do, which includes riding horses while they swim off the beach in the gentle Gulf waters and, for the most adventurous, swimming behind it holding its tail or standing up on the horse in the water.
-With taxes and fees, the price is $146 per person for what is described as a 45 to 60 minute experience.
+Te price is $140 per person for what is described as a 45 to 60 minute experience.
 Rides take place at Palma Sola Bay Park, 8400 Manatee Ave W, Bradenton.
 Note that this is a small park with a modest beach next to a causeway, not a wild and pristine setting.